Bristol Bay Fisheries Report: June 21, 2024

 Vessel Registrations

-As of 9 a.m. this morning, in Egegik, there are 260 permits on 185 boats.
-That will increase to 264 permits on 188 boats by Sunday, and the number of DBoats will increase from 75 to 76.
+As of 9 a.m. this morning, in Egegik, there are 257 permits on 187 boats.
+That will remain at 257 permits on 190 boats by Wednesday, and the number of DBoats will drop from 70 to 67.

-The Ugashik District has 106 permits on 71 boats, which will decrease to 103 permits on 69 boats in the next 2 days.
-DBoats will go from 35 to 34 by Sunday.
+The Ugashik District has 113 permits on 77 boats, which will decrease to 111 permits on 75 boats in the next 2 days.
+DBoats will stay at 36.

-In the Nushagak, there are 45 permits on 37 boats.
-In the next 2 days, that will become 51 permits on 41 boats.
-DBoats will move up from 8 to 10.
+In the Nushagak, there are 135 permits on 107 boats.
+In the next 2 days, that will increase quite a bit to 234 permits on 169 boats.
+DBoats will move up from 28 to 65.

-The Togiak District has 12 permits on 12 boats, which will stay the same in the next two days.
+The Togiak District has 13 permits on 13 boats, which should stay the same in the next two days.

 Chignik River weir

-At the Chignik River weir, 12,567 sockeye swam through the weir Thursday, for a season total of 37,969 so far.
+At the Chignik River weir, 16,464 sockeye swam through the weir on Sunday, for a season total of 109,629 so far.

 Area M